Hrithikdoi/Bank-Loan-Analysis-Dashboard/README.md

 1. Download the Excel workbook.
 2. Open **Bank Loan Dashboard.xlsx** in Microsoft Excel.
 3. Enable editing if prompted.
-4. Use the slicers to interact with the dashboard and explore different loan segments.
+4. Use the slicers to filter the data and explore different loan segments.

 ---

 ## Author

 **Hrithik Doiphode**

-If you have any suggestions or feedback, feel free to connect or explore my other projects.